Black Walnut Lumber: North America’s Premier Hardwood

 • Custom tables and countertops

-For many craftsmen, Black Walnut is the benchmark domestic hardwood.
-It's the yardstick by which all others are measured.
+For many craftsmen, Black Walnut is the benchmark domestic hardwood, the yardstick by which all others are measured.

-• Naturally Dark Heartwood: No stains required—its colour is completely natural.
+• Naturally dark heartwood: No stains required, the colour is completely natural

-• Versatile Finishing Options: Looks stunning in oil, satin, or gloss finishes.
+• Versatile finishing options: Stunning in oil, satin, or gloss finishes

-Walnut’s combination of strength, elegance, and workability make it as rewarding to craft as it is to behold.
+Walnut’s combination of strength, elegance, and workability makes it as rewarding to craft as it is to admire.

-• Colour Variation: Heartwood and sapwood contrast strongly—plan for design consistency.
+• Colour variation: Heartwood and sapwood contrast strongly, plan designs accordingly

-• Supply: Mature trees are slower growing, making long clear boards less common.
+• Supply: Mature trees grow slowly, making long clear boards less common

-These are small trade-offs for one of the most visually captivating woods you’ll ever handle.
+These are small tradeoffs for one of the most visually captivating woods you will ever handle.

 Finishing Black Walnut